 We know how badly whiplash can hurt and that finding pain relief is important.
 Pain stresses the body and after you’ve had an accident or injury, more stress is the last thing you need.

-Juneau residents can get on the road to healing whiplash with our Get-a-Ride promise which ensures they will get to and from their chiropractic appointment without any cost to them.
+You can get on the road to healing whiplash with Better Health Juneau’s Get-a-Ride promise which ensures they will get to and from their chiropractic appointment without any cost to them.
 Please feel free to call us for a no-obligation, same-day appointment.
 We will happily check your insurance coverage and will never pressure you to try any treatment plan you don’t want.

-Call one of our four clinics in Alaska today to make an online appointment.
+Call one of our three clinics in Alaska today to make an online appointment.
 You don’t have to live with the pain of whiplash and we want to help!